Newsom and Trump face off from a distance as Los Angeles fires burn

 As Newsom waits to hear from the White House whether he will even be invited to be with Trump – the president said on Wednesday in an interview with Fox News’ Sean Hannity that he hadn’t even thought about that – his staff planned an event in Pasadena for Thursday to sign a $2.5 billion relief package approved by the state legislature.
 And he plans to spend Friday getting briefed in Los Angeles about the ongoing firefighting and recovery efforts.

-After the bill signing, Newsom told reporters that he is hoping to meet Air Force One when it lands, if he can find out when that will be, but said his philosophy on the president and the fires is “no politics, no finger-pointing.”
+After the bill signing, Newsom told reporters his philosophy on the president and the fires is “no politics, no finger-pointing.”
 He said he hopes this won’t be Trump’s only trip to see the damage, because he wants the president in for “not just the short run, but the long haul.”

 Raging fires and raging disinformation